Types of Bankruptcy in Pennsylvania and New Jersey

 When determining which bankruptcy chapter is best for your financial situation, there are several factors you should consider.

-The type and extent of your debts and assets play a crucial role.
-If you have significant non-exempt assets you wish to protect, Chapter 13 might be more appropriate as it allows you to keep your property while repaying debts over time.
-In contrast, Chapter 7 is suitable for those with limited assets and overwhelming unsecured debts, as it involves liquidation of non-exempt assets to discharge eligible debts quickly.
-Speak with your attorney about your secured debt and unsecured debt to determine which chapter would work best for you.
+The type and extent of your debts and assets play a crucial role in determining which chapter to file under.
+If you have significant non-exempt assets you wish to protect, Chapter 13 might be more appropriate.
+This chapter allows you to keep your property while repaying debts over time, meaning you could keep your car, home, or other personal property throughout the process.

-The best way to understand which bankruptcy chapter is best for you is to speak with a dedicated Philadelphia bankruptcy lawyer.
+The best way to understand which bankruptcy chapter is best for you is to speak with a dedicated PA or NJ bankruptcy lawyer.
+Sadek Law’s legal team strives to help our clients understand bankruptcy basics so they can make informed decisions about bankruptcy filing.

-3 Types of Bankruptcies in PA and NJ That Are Most Common for Consumers
+Most Common Types of Bankruptcy in PA and NJ for Consumers

 Chapter 7 Bankruptcy